joshgarlandreese/Automated-ELK-Stack-Deployment/README.md

 The main purpose of this network is to expose a load-balanced and monitored instance of DVWA, the D*mn Vulnerable Web Application.

 Load balancing ensures that the application will be highly secure, in addition to restricting access to the network.
-- _TODO: What aspect of security do load balancers protect?
-What is the advantage of a jump box?_
+- Load balancers add resiliency by rerouting live traffic from one server to another if a server falls prey to a DDoS attack or otherwise becomes unavailable.
+- A Jump Box Provisioner is also important as it prevents Azure VMs from being exposed via a public IP Address.
+This allows us to do monitoring and logging on a single box.
+We can also restrict the IP addresses able to communicate with the Jump Box, as we've done here.

-Integrating an ELK server allows users to easily monitor the vulnerable VMs for changes to the _____ and system _____.
+Integrating an ELK server allows users to easily monitor the vulnerable VMs for changes to the network and system logs.
-- _TODO: What does Filebeat watch for?_
-- _TODO: What does Metricbeat record?_
+- Filebeat collects data about the file system.
+- Metricbeat collects machine metrics such as uptime.

 The configuration details of each machine may be found below.